Kaewin/Modeling-Projectile-Motion-With-Visualization/README.md

 ![graph](images/no_drag/graph.png)
 ![output](images/no_drag/output.png)

-From here we can see that the energy changes from kinetic energy, to potential energy, then back to kinetic.
+From here, we can see that the energy changes from kinetic to potential energy, then back to kinetic energy.
 The energy of the system as a whole remains constant since there is no non-conservative work.

 ### Drag